The School Day: September 2025

 Attendance and Punctuality

 All pupils are expected to attend school EVERY DAY.
 This is crucial to support their well-being and wider life chances.
 National statistics show that the pupils with the highest attainment at the end of key stage 2 and key stage 4 have higher rates of attendance when compared to those with the lowest attainment.
-In short: good attendance results in better progress.
+In short: good attendance results in better progress both academically and personally.

 If your child arrives at school late